 We seek applicants who have shown commitment to community engagement and who will benefit from the opportunity to put their own scholarship in direct relationship with a community organization by participating in collective, practice-based research and pedagogy.
 Expressed interest in existing practice-based projects at the UDL, such as New Urban Politics and the Right to the City, Democratizing the Green City, or Urban Humanities and its Publics, is a plus.
 Note that it is not necessary that the applicant’s dissertation topic be directly related to these projects or to New York City.

-The duration of the program for academic year 2020-2021 is September 2020 through May 2021.
+The duration of the program for academic year 2021-2022 is September 2021 through May 2022.
 Recipients should plan to dedicate 20 hours per week to participation in a research project collaboratively determined with the community organizations in the Fall and Spring semesters.
-The salary for the year for this component has not yet been determined, but it is expected to be higher than the 2019-2020 amount of $28,850.
+The salary for the year for this component has not yet been determined, but it is expected to be higher than the 2020-2021 amount of $28,850.
 Additionally, the fellowship will cover Maintenance of Matriculation (as needed), related fees, and health insurance.
-Under the mentorship of UDL-affiliated faculty, fellows should also expect to teach their own courseㅡfor which they will be additionally compensated according to NYU ratesㅡeither during the official fellowship period in Spring 2021 or during the following Fall 2021 semester.
+Under the mentorship of UDL-affiliated faculty, fellows should also expect to teach their own course, for which they will be additionally compensated according to NYU rates, either during the official fellowship period in Spring 2022 or during the following Fall 2022 semester.
 Finally, fellows will be eligible for reimbursement of up to $500 for travel and research expenses.
+(Note however that travel may still be constrained due to COVID-19.)
 This position is covered by a collective bargaining agreement.
 Union dues (or agency fees in lieu of dues) may apply.
 It is strongly recommended that fellows accept no other teaching, research, or other work positions during the period of the fellowship.

 Electronic applications will be accepted via the form linked below until March 15, 2021 for the 2021-2022 year.